Fiat Currency definition

 Fiat Currency means government-issued currency that is designated as legal tender through government decree, regulation, or law, that customarily refers to paper money and coin and is circulated, used, and accepted as money.

-Fiat Currency means any money that is backed by a central bank, is designated as legal tender, circulates, and is customarily used and accepted as a medium of exchange.
+Fiat Currency means money of any jurisdiction that is designated as legal tender and is customarily used and accepted as a medium of exchange in its jurisdiction of issue, as determined by Nonco in its sole discretion.